 - Big Ridge Inc.’s Willow Lake Portal in Saline County, Ill. (previously received PPOV notice in November 2010)

 - Queenstake Resources U.S.A.
 Inc.’s Jerritt Canyon Mill in Elko, Nev.

 MSHA screens for PPOV mines at least once a year.
 Mines receiving PPOV notices have the opportunity to implement corrective action programs, and they must reduce their S&S rates to targets set by the agency.
 Mine operators not meeting these targets are subject to a notice for a pattern of violations and closure orders for all S&S violations under Section 104(e).

 MSHA encourages mine operators to implement corrective action programs with long-term goals for reducing violations beyond the goals established by MSHA under the POV procedures.

 In addition to the eight mines receiving PPOV notices, other mines are still under PPOV consideration.
 These include mines for which MSHA is verifying self-reported injury information to ensure that it is accurate and thereby confirm that the operators do not meet the PPOV screening criteria.
 Following the initial screening conducted in October 2010, MSHA issued PPOV notices at four additional mines after audits revealed those mines had not accurately reported injury data.

 “In April, MSHA briefed stakeholders on a new and transparent online tool that allows mine operators to regularly monitor their compliance and injury records under the PPOV initial screening criteria and make adjustments to improve health and safety accordingly,” said Joseph A. Main, assistant secretary of labor for mine safety and health.
 “Unfortunately, some operators either did not use this tool or did not respond with effective improvements.”

-- Next Post: Safe Driving on Company Premises
+- Next Post: Safe Driving at the Worksite

 - Previous Post: Truckers, Bus Drivers Banned From Cell Phone Use